European badger: Hunting

-European badgers are of little significance to hunting economies, though they may be actively hunted locally.
-Methods used for hunting badgers include catching them in jaw traps, ambushing them at their setts with guns, smoking them out of their earths and through the use of specially bred dogs such as Fox Terriers and Dachshunds to dig them out.
-Badgers are, however, notoriously durable animals; their skins are thick, loose and covered in long hair which acts as protection, and their heavily ossified skulls allow them to shrug off most blunt traumas, as well as shotgun pellets.
+European badgers are of little significance to the hunting economy, although they may be hunted locally.
+Methods used to hunt badgers include setting jaw traps, ambushing them at their setts with guns, smoking them out of their burrows, and using specially bred dogs such as Fox Terriers and Dachshunds to dig them out.
+However, badgers are notoriously durable animals.
+Their thick, loose skin is covered in long hair for protection, and their heavily ossified skulls allow them to shrug off most blunt traumas and shotgun pellets.

 Badger-baiting

 Badger-baiting was once a popular blood sport, in which badgers were captured alive, placed in boxes, and attacked with dogs.
 In the UK, this was outlawed by the Cruelty to Animals Act 1835 and again by the Protection of Animals Act 1911.
-Moreover, the cruelty towards and killing of the badger constitute offences under the Protection of Badgers Act 1992 (c.
-51), and further offences under this act are inevitably committed to facilitate badger-baiting (such as interfering with a sett, or the taking or the very possession of a badger for purposes other than nursing an injured animal to health).
-If convicted, badger-baiters may face a sentence of up to six months in jail, a fine of up to £5,000, and other punitive measures, such as community service or a ban from owning dogs.
+Moreover, the cruelty towards badgers and the killing of badgers constitute offences under the Protection of Badgers Act 1992 (c.
+51).
+Further offences under this Act are inevitably committed to facilitate badger-baiting, such as interfering with a sett or taking or possessing a badger for purposes other than nursing an injured animal back to health.
+If convicted, badger baiting offenders may face a prison sentence of up to six months, a fine of up to £5,000, and other punitive measures, such as community service or a ban on owning dogs.